omarkawach/time_management_knowledge_base/.obsidian/Automatic Time Tracking.md

 The user needs to download the application and let it run in the background.
 The application will smartly remember user patterns from all applications used throughout the day.
 And start generating automatic timesheets using AI capabilities.

-An excellent example is [Timely](https://memory.ai/timely), a tool by Memory AI [[Automatic Time Tracking#^fe8717|[1]]].
+An excellent example is [Timely](https://memory.ai/timely), a tool by Memory AI [[1](#References)].
 The tool allows users to create projects that represent significant tasks and log activities in each project.
 Timely then generates timesheets based on logged activities.
 However, the best feature is the automatic generation of timesheets for which timely integrates with another component, 'Memory'.
 Memory runs in the background while the user performs all daily tasks on their laptop.
 It captures patterns from user activities and creates time logs, and suggests them to the user.
 Users can either choose to map these suggestions to projects or not.
 This activity will further train the AI.
 Additionally, the tool brilliantly integrates with other tools like google calendars, monday.com, etc., to account for all user activities.

-Another great example is [Trevor AI](https://trevorai.com/),  a personal time management assistant which allows users to map tasks to their schedule [[Automatic Time Tracking#^9109ca|[2]]].
+Another great example is [Trevor AI](https://trevorai.com/),  a personal time management assistant which allows users to map tasks to their schedule [[2](#References)].
 But the best feature is that it helps users find the most suitable time for each task by carefully analyzing the schedule, personal preference and priority of each task.
 Furthermore, adding tasks is as simple as sending a text to the assistant, and it automatically gets included in the user's schedule.

 ## Exciting features of automatic time trackers: